DatGreekChick/learning-go-in-public/posts/Day1.md

 You can only export things with a capital letter!
 I like that there's a standard for this, but it does seem restrictive.
 In all the dynamic languages with which I've worked, this is not a requirement.
+Go is a statically typed, compiled language, but it's clear this requirement is a stylistic choice from the creators.
+I don't believe C++, for instance, has such a requirement.
-However, that leads me to the conclusion that Go is going to be heavier on object-oriented programming (OOP).
+Regardless, this leads me to the conclusion that Go is going to be heavier on object-oriented programming (OOP).

 If you've never tried OOP, I highly recommend it!
 I love a good mix of functional programming (FP) and OOP!